Abizern/PartialTable/README.markdown

 ##Description

-An example iOS project to show how to load a subset of data in a table view with a "Display More" button as the last cell which loads more data into the table.
+An example iOS project to show how to load a subset of data in a table view with a "Display More" button loads more data into the table.

+Currently, this is achieved by having a single cell in a second section and loading more data from there.

+This is meant to be very simple.
+A concrete example of the concept.

+##Acknowledgements

+- Daniel Thorpe for building on my idea.
+- Pete Calloway for gentle nudging.
+- The usual Twitter mob for looking at this.

 ##Requirements